splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

    .. note:: To enable the instrumentation for ASP.NET (.NET Framework), you must enable the ``TelemetryHttpModule`` module in the ``web.config`` file.
 See :ref:`otel-dotnet-aspnet-framework`.

 #.
-(Optional) Set the environment and service version resource attributes:
+Set the environment and service version resource attributes:

    .. code-block:: powershell